 You need at least two more extra lives (or 15k more visits to the city to conquer its bakery with style) or simply try every single cupcake, cheesecake or divine cake served in this tiny charming place.

 The great thing is that they deliver everywhere in New York.
 It was a tempting thing, to be honest.
 I also heard they are opening in Sao Paulo soon.
 Yay!
 Magnolia Bakery can conquer the world easily!

 It was a dream to visit this place, and it was a dream to try one of its cheesecakes.
 But it was more than this, one of the best Key Lime cheesecakes I ever tried.
 I never had space for its famous banana pudding.
 But again, when in New York once, you need to keep coming back for more of New York.

 Last, but not least, The Stonewall Inn.
-I was so glad when my husband just took me to the rea to have some drinks in the legendary Stonewall Inn, the gay bar and site of the most important single event that led to a strong gay liberation movement in early 70’s in the United States, The Stonewall riots.
+I was so glad when my husband just took me to the rea to have some drinks in the legendary Stonewall Inn, the gay bar and site of the most important single event that led to a strong gay liberation movement in the early 70s in the United States, The Stonewall riots.

 It’s the first landmark recognised by the New York City Landmarks Preservation Commission dedicated to the LGBLTQ rights movement.